edrlab/thorium-reader-doc/epub-doc/fr/src/pages/900_about.md

 ---
-title: À propos de cet ebook
+title: About this ebook
-role:
+role: doc-chapter
+epubtype: chapter
+class: colbreak filet
 draft: false
 ---

-# À propos de cet ebook
+# About this ebook

-Publié en février 2025 par <br/> European Digital Reading Lab (EDRLAB), un laboratoire de développement à but non lucratif.
+Published in February 2025 by The European Digital Reading Lab (EDRLab), a non-profit development laboratory.

 ---